中文

 Cardiovascular and pulmonary diseases (CVPDs) are the top leading causes of death in China and worldwide.
 The morbidity and mortality of such diseases has been linked to environmental pollution.
 The central focuses of our research are to decipher the mechanisms by which environmental pollutants damage the cardiovascular and pulmonary systems and exacerbate the risk of CVPDs with the goal of developing new preventive and therapeutic approaches for CVPDs.

 Energy metabolism is a fundamental survival mechanism for all mammals.
 Metabolic alterations have been implicated in the development of many CVPDs.
-We aim to investigate the crucial roles of metabolic pathways and metabolites in regulating environmental biohazards e.g., heavy metals, pesticides, and nanomaterials induced damages in the cardiovascular and pulmonary systems.
+We aim to investigate the crucial roles of metabolic pathways and metabolites in regulating environmental biohazards (e.g., heavy metals and emerging environmental pollutants) induced damages in the cardiovascular and pulmonary systems.

-Project 2: Redox stresses and cardiopulmonary vasculature dysfunctions.
+Project 2: Redox stresses and cardiopulmonary vasculature dysfunction

 Representative scientific research projects